Beaches Link tunnel

 All greenfield and brownfield projects and divestments: > NZD $100 million

-The Beaches Link project is a proposed tunnel linking the Northern Beaches to the Warringah Freeway and south across the harbour (with links to Western Harbour Tunnel and Westconnex).
+The Beaches Link project is a proposed tunnel linking the Northern Beaches to the Warringah Freeway and south across the harbour through the Western Harbour Tunnel to Westconnex.

 The 2016-17 NSW Budget allocated $17.6 million for planning for the Western Harbour Tunnel and Beaches Link.

 In March 2017 the NSW Government announced the preferred corridor - the northern route - and the start of the market sounding process for both the Beaches Link tunnel and the Western Harbour Tunnel, and an upgrade to the Warringah Freeway.
-These three projects are likely to be awarded as separate contracts, with the configuration and scale of the contracts yet to be determined.
+Contract configuration and scale for these projects is yet to be determined.

 Market sounding is likely to test the private sector’s appetite for revenue risk and tolling, and investigate if a lease of existing north south harbour crossings could minimise the financial burden on the State.
 It is also likely the packages of work will be tendered under a traditional Public Private Partnership model with private finance.